jvalentino/sys-juliet-ui/README.md

-# System Golf (UI)
+# System Juliet UI

-This application serves the UI as a part of the overall https://github.com/jvalentino/sys-golf project.
+This application serves the UI as a part of the overall https://github.com/jvalentino/sys-juliet project.
 For system details, please see that location

 Prerequisites